Filosofo’s WordPress Gravatar Plugin

 My Amazon.com Wish List

-This month I have received $44.00 for my plugin coding work, which is about $0.01 per download.
+This month I have received $31.50 in donations for the free plugins I offer here, which is about $0.01 per download.

 .gravatar { float: right; padding: 4px; margin: 0 0 2px 7px; display: inline; }